arpradio/dandelion-lite/scripts/sql/README.md

 ## Notes

-Is adviced to test this always from zero: by restoring/droping `PostgresDb` database, starting containers again and run `Setup -> Initialize Postgres` on `koios-lite.sh` and fix errors based on the shown logs.
+Is adviced to test this always from zero: by restoring/droping `PostgresDb` database, starting containers again and run `Setup -> Initialize Postgres` on `dandoman.sh` and fix errors based on the shown logs.

 Creating indexes by these sql files will take a while specially on an already indexed Cardano Mainnet database, this is normal.
 You can increase resources allocated for these tasks to speedup the process on `postgress` service, in `docker-compose.yaml` file, like `postgres -c maintenance_work_mem=1024MB  -c  max_parallel_maintenance_workers=4`

+`Setup -> Reset Postgres` on `dandoman.sh` uninstalls all the SQL migrations on `/scripts/sql/rpc`.
+This is useful for example when migrating to a mayor cardano-db-sync release for keeping indexed data intact and let the indexer apply it's own migration files without other views and relationships applied on top blocking the upgrade process.
+In other terms: it resets db up to cardano-db-sync level, as if only the indexer data exists on db

 ### Koios Artifacts